-UFactory studio and xArm firmware installation package version must be ≥ 2.0.0 version, i.e. the number 2 prompt box in the picture, if you
+UFactory studio and xArm firmware installation package version must be ≥ V2.0.0, i.e. the number 2 prompt box in the picture, if you choose the firmware upgrade package of the number 1 prompt box there is the following page pop-up box prompt.